svazzole/sparsevar/README.md

 Some R functions useful to estimate sparse VAR models.

-For the moment only VAR(1) is implemented.
+At the moment only VAR(1) is implemented.

 The functions included are:
 - `simulateVAR`: to generate a sparse VAR multivariate time series